NIHR BTRU in Donor Health and Genomics - Events

 Recent research shows that many blood donors have intermediate or advanced iron depletion, with the latest data indicating a greater susceptibility for iron depletion in donors 16 to 18 years old.
 In this talk, Dr Spencer will review the impact of blood donation on blood donor iron status, motivation for concerns in younger donors, and the operational and regulatory considerations attendant to potential mitigation measures.

-Dr Spencer is a research scientist with an extensive background in epidemiology / public health, infectious disease, study design, management, data analysis and blood safety issues, including in an international context.
+Dr Spencer has an extensive background in epidemiology / public health, infectious disease, study design, management, data analysis and blood safety issues, including in an international context.

 Thursday, 13 December 2018 13:00 - 14:00

 Topic: Sickle cell disease: when simple meets complex